brianchirls/mit2016/prez.md

 - Graphics API limited to what's available on mobile
 - Limited graphical authoring tools
 - Not amazing for video (yet)

 ---

+# Physical Distribution
+- Delivered as a web page
+- Commodity web servers, CDN
+- No app install required
+- Streaming content, start VR < 1 second
+- Browser's built-in security sandbox

+---
+# Distribution Restrictions
+- No app approval process
+- No censorship (political, anti-competitive)
+- Own your data
+- Developer tools are free (as in beer 🍺 and as in 🗣)

+---